Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 California road trip stops on the Pacific Coast Highway are some of the most breathtaking and beautiful areas of the whole trip.
 Read on to discover where to go and what to see below in the sunshine state.

-If your Pacific Coast Road Trip is taking you southbound, your first California stop will be at the Redwood National and State Parks.
+If your Pacific Coast Highway road rrip is taking you southbound, your first California stop will be at the Redwood National and State Parks.

-The Redwoods are known for the spectacularly tall and beautiful trees.
+The Redwoods are known for their spectacularly tall and beautiful trees.
 Furthermore, this area is home to some of the tallest trees on earth!

-Read More: Driving Through The Redwood National Park
+Read More: 10 Things To Do In The Redwood National Park

 Have you been looking at those famous black sand beaches in Iceland?
 Get a taste of the beauty (without the price of a plane ticket) and come visit a look-alike on the California Coast.